 Integrate service or foreground community in your course

-There are many ways to incorporate a service lens into your course.
-Without leaving the classroom, professors could dedicate a portion of the course to the public implications of their academic discipline or explore with students the broader societal impact of a particular field of study.
-Service courses may also include direct engagement with the community through mutually beneficial service or research projects for community organizations.
+There are many ways to incorporate a service or community-oriented lens into your course.
+Without leaving the classroom, faculty can dedicate a portion of the course to the public implications of their academic discipline or explore with students the broader societal impact of a particular field of study.
+Courses may also include direct engagement with the community through mutually beneficial service or research projects for community organizations.

 ProCES courses often include: